guiklose/guiklose/README.md

 ### 🚀 What I'm Working On
 - 📱 Building multi-platform applications
 - 🤖 Exploring AI tools and backend automation
-- ⚙️ Designing scalable architectures in Django and Node.js
+- ⚙️ Designing scalable architectures in Django, Node.js on AWS

 ---